billpg/HashBack/README.md

 - The `Rounds` value is within its acceptable 1-99 rounds.  :heavy_check_mark:
 - The `VerifyUrl` value is an HTTPS URL belonging to a known user - Carol.  :heavy_check_mark:

-(If the version or `Rounds` property was unacceptable, a 400 response might be used to negotaiate acceptable values.
-In this case, that won't be neccessary.)
+(If the version or `Rounds` property was unacceptable, a 400 response might be used to negotiate acceptable values.
+In this case, that won't be necessary.)

 The service has passed the request for basic validity, but it still doesn't know if the request has genuinely come from Carol's service or not.
 To perform this step, it proceeds to check the verification hash.